 After an extensive process involving the MIT community that explored MIT’s image in the world and how it could be best represented, the Institute unveiled the MIT logo.
 Today, it is used on virtually every type of communication—from websites and print publications to social media and stationery to signage and t-shirts.
 The MIT seal, while still an important part of MIT’s culture, is now reserved for ceremonial use.

-In 2013, to address requests from departments, labs, and centers to more closely connect themselves visually to the MIT identity, this site was updated to offer several new branding options, as well as guidelines for creating a social media profile image.
+In 2013, to address requests from departments, labs, and centers to more closely connect themselves visually to the MIT identity, this site was updated to offer several new branding options, as well as standards for creating a social media profile image.